gridbugs/gridbugs.org/collections/_posts/2023-01-07-default-entry-point.md

-For most of my life I took for granted that programs begin executing at an address denoted by the symbol `_start` (a single underscore, followed by the world "start").
+For most of my life I took for granted that programs begin executing at an address denoted by the symbol `_start` (a single underscore, followed by the word "start").
 Turns out it's not so simple.

 Take this x86 assembly program that prints "Hello, World!" on Linux:
 ```